totelpo/txt2html/README.md

-Converts text file to HTML
+Converts text file to HTML.
 See sample.txt